 This post is mostly instructions on how to install the Temple OS on Debian using VirtualBox.
 Temple OS is an operating system written from scratch by Terry A. Davis in order to make programming and the creation of games more fun.
 Its shell is a Holy-C compiler where users can write commands in Holy-C and see the generated assembly.
-Temple OS lacks networking and doesn’t care about security.
+Temple OS lacks networking and security.
 Every program runs in ring-0 mode, which means that it has full access to the hardware.
-This is on purpose, because it’s fun.
-Terry had said many times on his videos that he didn’t want to write another UNIX and his goal was to create a modern Commodore64-like OS where the users can start writing code immediately after boot.
+This is on purpose, “because it’s fun”.
+As Terry said, he didn’t want to write another UNIX and his goal was to create a modern Commodore64-like OS where the users can start writing code immediately after boot.
 If you are not familiar with the Temple OS and Terry A. Davis’s story, you can check the links at the end of this post.

 Vkrunner is a Vulkan shader testing tool similar to Piglit, written by Neil Roberts.
 It is mostly used by graphics drivers developers, and was also part of the official Khronos conformance tests suite repository (VK-GL-CTS) for some time .
 There are already posts about its use but they are all written from a driver developer’s perspective and focus on vkrunner’s debugging capabilities.
 In this post, I’m going to show you an alternative use I’ve found for it, in order to have fun with pixel shaders during my holidays! 🙂

 This post is about a system we devised and set up at home for me to be able to reject all the annoying phone calls I receive during the day from my laptop, without having to go pick up the phone.
 If you are also working from home like I do (yes, this is another cool option we have at Igalia!) you might find this hack useful. 😀

 libgliar — a library that lies to the OpenGL programs about the OpenGL context info (for Linux only).
 Code: bzr branch lp:libgliar